Affiliate links on Android Authority may earn us a commission. Learn more.

 MediaMonkey is a local music player with some neat features.
 The developers also have a full desktop app for Windows.
 You can sync your music wirelessly (over WiFi) between the mobile and PC versions.
 The actual Android version is quite good.
 The UI is super basic, but functional.
 You also get an equalizer, playlists, crossfade, and other good, basic music playback features.

 Musicolet carved out quite a name for itself among the best music players on Android.
-It also has Android Auto support and that makes it a shoo-in for this list.
+It also has Android Auto support, making it a shoo-in for this list.
 The app features no ads, no Internet permissions, most of the usual music player functions, and a few decent extras.
 The UI is minimal, but simple and effective and you also get stuff like an equalizer, headphone control support, and home screen widgets.
 The Android Auto support was as good as we expected it to be, which is as good as every other app.
 This one rocks a 4.7 rating on Google Play for a reason.
 The app is also entirely free with no in-app purchases or advertising.

 Price: Free / Up to $9.99 per month

 Price: Free trial / $4.99

 Poweramp is one of the most popular music player apps on Android and for good reason.
-It’s packed with features along with a good UI and plenty of customization.
+It’s packed with features, a good UI, and plenty of customization.
 It does support Android Auto, although it was one of the later music players to do so.
 The Android Auto UI is pretty typical with quick access to the music player, playlists, and library.
-You can also ask Google Assistant to play songs from Poweramp and it works most of the time.
+You can also ask Google Assistant to play songs from Poweramp, which works most of the time.
 It’s a great all-around player.
 The free version is a trial and the full version goes for $4.99

 Price: Free / $2.99